soyersoyer/fmp4streamer/README.md

 The fmp4streamer is a Python application designed to stream hardware encoded H.264 from a V4L2 Linux video device directly to a browser.

 # How does it work
-This python script setups the V4L2 device, reads the h264 stream from it, adds some fMP4 (fragmented MP4) header and serves it via HTTP.
+This python script setups the V4L2 device, reads the H264 stream from it (or the YUYV stream and converts to H264 with a M2M V4L2 device), adds some fMP4 (fragmented MP4) header and serves it via HTTP.
 It works with only one html5 video tag, no js needed.
 It's pretty lightweight.

 # Capabilities
 - Stream to multiple clients simultaneously (usually only limited by your network connection)
 - Support any resolution and framerate the video device can capture
-- Works in any Raspberry Pi with a camera module (If you are using the Raspberry OS Bullseye version please use the [old camera stack](https://forums.raspberrypi.com/viewtopic.php?t=323390) )
+- Works in any Raspberry Pi with a camera module (If you are using the Raspberry OS Bullseye version please read the [Raspberry](#raspberry) section)
 - Able to handle high framerate (60-90 fps) streams
 - Able to stream to iPhone and Safari via HLS.
 - Low cpu utilization